-Drill through the cabinet back into prelocated wall studs with a $\frac{3}{32}$ " diameter drill bit, approximately 2" deep.
-The hole should come no closer than 2" to any inside vertical edge of the cabinet.
+Drill through the cabinet back into the prelocated wall studs with a $\frac{3}{32}$ " diameter drill bit, approximately 2" deep.
+The holes should come no closer than 2" to any inside vertical edge of the cabinet.
+Two screw holes should be located in the upper section of the cabinet and two in the lower section.
+Cement, block, brick or tile walls will require anchors for screws or toggle bolts.
+These will need to be purchased separately, if needed.
+The size of the hole will need to be sized according to those purchased anchors.